-In many classification applications, Support Vector Machines (SVMs) have proven to be high performing and easy to handle classifiers with very good generalization abilities.
-However, one drawback of the SVM is its rather high classification complexity which scales linearly with the number of Support Vectors (SV).
-This is due to the fact that for the classification of one sample one has to evaluate the Kernel-Function with all SVs.
-To speed up classification, several different approaches have been published, most of them trying to reduce the number of SVs.
-In our work, which is especially suitable for very large datasets, we follow a different approach: as we will show, it is effectively possible to approximate large SVM problems by decomposing the original problem into linear subproblems where each subproblem can be evaluated in $\Omega(1)$.
-This approach is especially successful when the assumption holds that the large classification problem can be split into mostly easy subproblems with only a few remaining hard subproblems.
-For this linear decomposition we introduce a modified numerical optimization process which preserves the maximum margin property.
-On standard benchmark datasets this approach achieved great speedups while suffering only sightly in terms of classification accuracy and generalization ability.
-We further extent the method using not only linear, but also non-linear subproblems for the decomposition of the original problem which further increases the classification performance.
-Additionally we introduce a set of heuristics which allow us to directly control the tradeoff between speedup and accuracy.
+In many classification applications, Support Vector Machines (SVMs) have proven to be highly performing and easy to handle classifiers with very good generalization abilities.
+However, one drawback of the SVM is it's rather high classification complexity which scales linearly with the number of Support Vectors (SV).
+This is due the fact, that for the classification of one sample one has to evaluate the Kernel-Function with all SV.
+To speed up classification, several different approaches have been published, most of them trying to reduce the number of SV.
+In our work, which es especially suitable for very large datasets, we follow a different approach: as we show, that it is effectively possible to approximate large SVM problems by decomposing the original problem into linear subproblems, where each subproblem can be evaluated in $\Omega(1)$.
+This approach is especially successful, when the assumption holds, that the large classification problem can be split into mainly easy and only a few hard subproblems.
+For this linear decomposition, we introduce a modified numerical optimization process, which preserves the maximum margin property.
+On standard benchmark datasets, this approach achieved great speedups while suffering only sightly in terms of classificationaccuracy and generalization ability.
+We further extent the method using not only linear, but also non-linear subproblems for the decomposition of the original problem which further increases the classification performance with only a little loss in terms of speed.
+Additionally we introduce a set of heuristics which allow to directly control the tradeoff between speedup and accuracy.
 An implementation of our method is available in [Rea04].